-Once considered a luxury, washers and dryers are now a staple of convenience in nearly every household.
+Once considered a luxury item, washers, and dryers are now a staple of convenience in nearly every household.
 While many homeowners opt to leave these bulky, difficult-to-move appliances behind when relocating, purchasing new units after your move can be a costly expense.
 If you have recently purchased a brand new set, taking your washer and dryer with you to your new home may be imperative.

 Preparing the Dryer

-- Remove the hose from the back of the dryer.
+First, if possible, turn off the breaker that powers the dryer before unplugging the unit.
+Remove the exhaust hose from the back.
 Loop the hose and store it inside the unit so it is easily accessible when you reconnect the dryer in your new home.

-- For an electric dryer: Unplug the unit, wind up the cord and secure it with tape to the back of the dryer.
+Unplug the unit, wind up the cord and secure it with tape to the back of the dryer.
 This will keep the cord safely out of the way so it doesn't become caught on anything during the move or present a safety hazard.

 Preparing the Washer